 After 11 years of friendship, best friends Jay Guercio and Krystle Purificato decided to take platonic marriage vows together.
 They did this not out of romantic love but out of deep friendship.
 Are they raising a foster kid together?
 YES.
 Do they feel sexual attraction toward each other?
 NO.

 This seemingly unusual relationship can stir up quite a few questions.
 How exactly do platonic lovers operate?
 Is there zero romantic attachment in the marriage?
 Can two platonic partners truly enjoy the benefits of marriage?
 Don’t worry, we’re here to answer these and myriad other questions you may have about platonic couples, in consultation with psychologist Nandita Rambhia (MSc, Psychology), who specializes in CBT, REBT, and couples counseling.

 Nandita explains, “A marriage can be platonic if both decide beforehand that they won’t have a sexual relationship after marrying each other.
 There can be many practical reasons behind wanting to have such a platonic relationship.”
-She states numerous reasons why people opt for a platonic marriage:
+She states numerous reasons why people opt for a non-physical marriage:

 - One/both don’t have the sexual desire to continue intimacy anymore

 - The married couple doesn’t live in the same city/country

 - Owing to a medical condition/old age, they cannot indulge in sex

 - Getting citizenship in the country where one partner is staying

 - It’s more of a legal union for legal benefits like tax breaks